open-data-fabric/open-data-fabric/open-data-fabric.md

 #### MergeStrategy::Snapshot Schema
 Snapshot merge strategy.

-This strategy can be used for data dumps that are taken periodically and contain only the latest state of the observed entity or system.
+This strategy can be used for data dumps that are taken periodical and contain only the latest state of the observed entity or system.
 Over time such dumps can have new rows added, and old rows either removed or modified.

 This strategy transforms snapshot data into an append-only event stream where data already added is immutable.
 It does so by treating rows in snapshots as "observation" events and adding an "observed" column that will contain:
   - "I" - when a row appears for the first time
   - "D" - when row disappears
-- "U" - whenever any row data has changed.
+  - "U" - whenever any row data has changed

-This strategy relies on a user-specified primary key columns to correlate the rows between the two snapshots.
+It relies on a user-specified primary key columns to correlate the rows between the two snapshots.

+The time when a snapshot was taken (event time) is usually captured in some form of metadata (e.g. in the name of the snapshot file, or in the caching headers).
+In order to populate the event time we rely on the `FetchStep` to extract the event time from metadata.
+User then should specify the name of the event time column that will be populated from this value.

 If the data contains a column that is guaranteed to change whenever any of the data columns changes (for example this can be a last modification timestamp, an incremental version, or a data hash), then it can be specified as modification indicator to speed up the detection of modified rows.

-The time when a snapshot was taken is usually captured in some form of the data source metadata (e.g. in the name of the file, or in the caching headers).
-This time will be populated in an extra "event_time" column.
+Schema Changes:

 This strategy will always preserve all columns from the existing and new snapshots, so the set of columns can only grow.